naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 We are trying to cram 3 interviews into 1.
 How's that old, tired joke about project managers go?

-> Definition of Project Manager:
-> A person who thinks 9 women can deliver a baby in 1 month.
+> Definition of Project Manager:  A person who thinks 9 women can deliver a baby in 1 month.

 Oh right.
 Clearly, we have a habit in this industry of over extending our resources and delivering suboptimal solutions.
 It's no wonder why Fred Brooks is quoted as saying that "adding manpower to a late software project makes it later".
 We're doing the same thing with our interviews.

 #### Depending on the interviewer, you are rewarded little to no credit for communication, problem solving, or coachability

 Just to throw another wrench into this whole process, many interviewers pay lip-service to the idea that candidates should be judged holistically, but then judge them by very strict standards.
-Its not enough to try and articulate your approach, code a solution, and iterate in a real-life manner.
+It's not enough to try and articulate your approach, code a solution, and iterate in a real-life manner.
 If you get stuck and ask for hints, you get docked points.
 If you don't solve the problem the way your interviewer wants you to solve the problem, your solution is considered "messy" and "confusing".
 A sub-optimal solution?
 "Lacks Problem Solving Skills".

 Having someone coach you to a workable solution means the highest score you can expect to get for the interview is a "Neutral".
 We don't observe the process of problem solving and judge based on that -- we only reward people who get it right.